 Tim, 37, finds it very hard to keep a friendship going for more than a few months.
-He reports that at first, he gets along very well with other people, and that at work he is “the star of the office,” but that eventually his friends stop calling him and don’t return his calls, and he doesn’t know why.
+He reports that, at first, he gets along very well with other people, and that at work he is “the star of the office,” but that eventually his friends stop calling him and don’t return his calls, and he doesn’t know why.
 The therapist encourages Tim to talk about the most important relationships he has lost, and together they discover that, in fact, his former friends have communicated to him their reasons for ending their relationship.
 The therapist helps Tim begin to uncover some distorted beliefs about himself; specifically, Tim considers himself smarter, and generally more important than other people, and has little concern for them.
-Under this, therapy reveals a deep sense of shame which Tim masks through his narcissistic beliefs and behaviors.
-Tim is able to recognize how badly he really feels about himself, and begins to develop empathy--for himself, and then for others--which helps him start on the road to more healthful self-image and relationships.
+Under this, therapy reveals a deep sense of shame, which Tim masks through self-aggrandizing beliefs and behaviors.
+Tim is able to recognize how badly he really feels about himself, and begins to develop empathy—for himself, and then for others—which helps him start on the road to a more healthful self-image and better relationships.